oddbird/oddleventy/content/blog/2023/contain-root.md

 when the root element has default `visible` overflow.
 In that case,
 I think the spec should be clarified.
-It says to propagate from body, but it doesn't say what to do if containment breaks that propagation.
+It says to propagate from the body, but it doesn't say what to do if containment breaks that propagation.
 I would _expect_ that the viewport